Treatment for baldness: 3 real-life stories

 GABRIEL'S HAIR

 At the time of his first appointment, Gabriel had been losing over 100 hairs a day during his daily shampoo for 6 months.
-This hair loss problems is accompanied by severe seborrhoea and dandruff fat.
+This hair loss is accompanied by severe seborrhoea and oily dandruff.
 Gabriel, haunted by his father's baldness and the fear of one day going bald, generates a great deal of stress.
 He finds it hard to concentrate on his lessons.
-He doesn't do sport any more, for fear of increasing the fall.
+He doesn't do sport any more, for fear of increasing his baldness.
 Despite his young age, he is already considering a hair transplant.

 The traction test confirms that a lot of hair is falling out.
 Nearly half the hair is missing from the front.
 The scalp skin is supple, but easily irritated.
 Microscopic examination revealed an aggravating factor: anxiety (stress) linked to hair loss.